Mr Ian Simmons

+I am a consultant ophthalmologist at Spire Leeds Hospital and specialise in paediatric ophthalmology.
 I initially trained as a veterinary surgeon but decided to retrain as a doctor to become a human ophthalmologist.
 My senior house officer years were split between Manchester (where I studied medicine) and Birmingham.

 I did my higher surgical training in Yorkshire.
 During my fellowship year, I spent six months working with the paediatric oncologists in St James University Hospital in Leeds and six months at the Hospital for Sick Children in Toronto.
 There I studied paediatric ophthalmology and paediatric ophthalmic oncology.